deathbeds/midgy/docs/language/basics.md

-# markdown to python translations
+## basic markdown to python translations

-`midgy` transpiles markdown to python using a minimal set of heuristics. the sections below illustrate the translations from markdown to python.
+there are 3 flavors of literate programming available in `midgy`. we can interleave non-code with code found as:
+1. indented code blocks
+2. code fences with specific `info` content
+3. indented doctests when the `include_doctest` flag is enabled

 -------------------------------------------------------

-## basic markdown to python translations

-by default, `midgy` translates markdown content to python strings.
+## tangling code with indented code blocks

+the primary flavor of `midgy` literate programming uses indented code blocks. content in between indented code blocks is treated as python blocks strings. the samples below show some general interactions between non-code and indented code blocks.

 *******************************************************

 single markdown lines are single python strings